A common complaint from pet insurance customers is that insurance companies increase prices, sometimes significantly, at renewal.

 We've removed the 14-day waiting period if you switch straight to us from an insurer you've been with for 12 months or more.

-Yes, you should make sure you cancel your existing insurance policy before signing up to a new one to avoid paying twice.
-It’s worth double checking with your bank that the direct debit is deactivated as well.
+Yes, you should make sure you cancel your existing insurance policy before signing up for a new one to avoid paying twice.

 Can I cancel pet insurance at any time?